tobiassteidle/ML_IDCard_Segmentation_Pytorch/README.md

 ### Objectives
 The goal of this project is to recognize a ID Card on a photo, cut it out using semantic segmentation and to transform the perspective so that you get a frontal view of the ID Card.
-Optionally an OCR text recognition can be done in a later step.
-However, this is not yet planned in the scope of this project.

 ## Additional Information
 Dataset: [MIDV-500](https://arxiv.org/abs/1807.05786)